mikhail-dcl/Arch.SystemGroups/README.md

           .AddAllSystems("test", 1)
           .AddAllSystems(1.0, (f, i) => { })
      ```

+     > For generic systems such extensions are not generated.
+You will have to use the `Factory Method` or `AddSystem` extension
 3. Add as many systems as needed
 4. Call `var groupWorld = worldBuilder.Finish()` to create all groups and systems, and sort them
 5. Call `groupWorld.Initialize()` to recursively initialize systems, it will be called in accordance to `Update Order`